How to Fix Temperature calibration on Wolf SO30PMSPH (Wall Oven)

 Common Symptoms & Causes

-The following symptoms suggest your Wolf SO30PMSPH wall oven is suffering from a temperature calibration issue that needs attention.
+If your Wolf SO30PMSPH wall oven is exhibiting any of the following symptoms, it’s likely facing a temperature calibration issue that needs attention:

-• Baked goods are consistently undercooked or burnt even at correct recipe temperatures
+• Baked goods are consistently undercooked or burnt, even at the correct recipe temperatures.

 These issues are typically caused by a drifted factory temperature offset setting, a worn oven temperature sensor (RTD probe), or gradual degradation of the control board’s calibration over time.